 Since the mid-1990s, the number of people incarcerated in Oregon has more than doubled.
 Assuming no major changes in corrections policy or crime rates, the outlook is for the number of incarcerated Oregonians to remain largely unchanged for the next 10 years.

 The most common job in a correctional facility is correctional officer, a very challenging job.
 Correctional officers are responsible for overseeing offenders who have been convicted of a crime or are awaiting trial.
 Correctional officers maintain security and inmate accountability to prevent disturbances, assaults, and escapes.
 The work is in a 24-hour, seven-day a week operation, with night shifts, weekends, holidays, and overtime as required.

 Correctional officers maintain order within the institution and enforce rules and regulations while ensuring inmates are orderly and obey rules.
 Correctional officers monitor the activities and supervise the work assignments of inmates.
-Sometimes, officers must search inmates and their living quarters for contraband such as weapons or drugs, settle disputes between inmates, and enforce discipline.
+Their duties may entail searching inmates and their living quarters for contraband, settling disputes between inmates, and enforce discipline.
 Correctional officers inspect the facilities, checking cells and other areas of the institution for unsanitary conditions, contraband, fire hazards, and any evidence of rule infractions.

-For all this work, the median income for a correctional officer in Oregon is $30.39 an hour.
-Assuming a 40-hour work week, that equals $62,380 a year.
+For all this work, the median wage for a correctional officer in Oregon is $29.00 an hour.
+Assuming a 40-hour work week, that equates to $60,327 a year.
 However, overtime is very common for the 4,000 correctional officers in Oregon.

 These benefits come with high costs.
 Research studies show that correctional officers suffer from high rates of: stress related illness, elevated blood pressure, and suicide.
 The high pressure responsibilities of this work have clear negative health effects.